Pulmonary Eosinophilia

 Pathophysiology

 Tissue pathology is largely related to the release of toxic eosinophil products.
 These products include major basic protein, eosinophil cationic protein, and eosinophil-derived neurotoxin, which damage the respiratory epithelium, induce ciliastasis, and influence mucus production.
 Tissue injury may also be caused by the release of reactive oxygen species.
 The release of platelet-activating factor and leukotrienes contributes to bronchospasm.
-In some syndromes, such as tropical pulmonary eosinophilia (TPE) and CEP, interstitial fibrosis may result from chronic inflammation.[1]
+In some syndromes, such as tropical pulmonary eosinophilia (TPE) and chronic eosinophilic pneumonia (CEP), interstitial fibrosis may result from chronic inflammation.[1]
 Commonly, lung parenchyma is affected, but in certain extrinsic and intrinsic syndromes, other organs may be affected.

 Extrinsic eosinophilic syndromes